Ali-Hasan-Khan/EduManager/README.md

 ﻿# Introduction

-School Management System is a platform designed to assist school administration, teachers, and students in managing information and educational processes efficiently.
+EduManager is a platform designed to assist school administration, teachers, and students in managing information and educational processes efficiently.
 Here are the key features of this system:

 ## Admin Features